PreciselyData/Private-Spatial-APIs/docker-desktop/README.md

-# Precisely Cloudnative-Spatial-Analytics-helm Service Setup on Local Docker Desktop
+# Precisely Private Spatial APIs Setup on Local Docker Desktop

-The Spatial-Analytics application can be setup locally for test purpose.
+The Private Spatial APIs can be setup locally for test purpose.

 ## Step 1: Download Reference Data and Required Docker Images